Rachel Werner, CEO of RBW Strategy

 changes, it does help to diminish confusion when questions are raised.
 This has led

-to a more robust definitions section and ensures a lack of ambiguity.
+to a more robust definitions section and ensures a lack of ambiguity. - Objective 4: Rewriting Applicable Sections in Plan Language: For those who have

 read NOFOs, this can sometimes lead to additional questions and confusion, and